SteveIves/HarmonyCoreDockerDemo/README.md

 # Procedure

-After cloning this repository, the steps to run the demonstration are as follows:
+After cloning this repository, the steps to run the demonstration are shown below.

+When working on Windows we use `C:\>` to indicate a command to be typed on Windows, although your prompt may be different.

+When working on Linux we use `$` to indicate a command to be typed on Linux, although your prompt may be different.

 1. Open the HarmonyCoreDeockerDemo.sln solution in Visual Studio 2022.

 2. Build the complete solution.
     ```
-	  Build > Build Solution
+	  C:\> Build > Build Solution
 	```

 3. From Visual Studio, open a Windows command prompt and go to the solution folder.
 	```
-	  cd ..
+	  C:\> cd ..
 	```

 4. Publish the application for Linux.
 This will take a little while, but when it completes you should find that there is now a zip file named HarmonyCoreService-linux.zip in the "docker" folder.
     ```
-      publish linux
+      C:\> publish linux
     ```

     You will see various messages as the publish proceeds: